AndrejcoT/sitecheck/docs/roadmap.md

 - structured scan results
 - human-readable terminal output
 - JSON output
+- text output filtering with `--only`
+- quick summary text output with `--summary`
 - summary counts
 - scan verdicts
 - exit-code behavior
+- optional deep WordPress checks with `--deep`
+- `.sitecheck.toml` ignore support
 - automated tests with `pytest`
+- focused test files for CLI, scanner, profiles, generic checks, and WordPress checks
 - GitHub Actions CI for push and pull requests

 The project is no longer only in the foundation stage.
-The foundation is working, and the next focus is improving quality, usefulness, and maintainability.
+The foundation is working, the test suite is broad, and the next focus is improving polish, documentation, and practical usefulness without making the CLI noisy.

 ---